ONLYOFFICE/api.onlyoffice.com.2.0/site/pages/Docs/Office API/More information/Changelog/index.md

 ### Comment methods

-- Added the *sUserId- parameter to the Api/AddComment method of Text document API.
+- Added the *sUserId* parameter to the Api/AddComment method of Text document API.
-- Added the *sUserId- parameter to the ApiBlockLvlSdt/AddComment method of Text document API.
+- Added the *sUserId* parameter to the ApiBlockLvlSdt/AddComment method of Text document API.
-- Added the *sUserId- parameter to the ApiDocument/AddComment method of Text document API.
+- Added the *sUserId* parameter to the ApiDocument/AddComment method of Text document API.
-- Added the *sUserId- parameter to the ApiInlineLvlSdt/AddComment method of Text document API.
+- Added the *sUserId* parameter to the ApiInlineLvlSdt/AddComment method of Text document API.
-- Added the *sUserId- parameter to the ApiParagraph/AddComment method of Text document API.
+- Added the *sUserId* parameter to the ApiParagraph/AddComment method of Text document API.
-- Added the *sUserId- parameter to the ApiRange/AddComment method of Text document API.
+- Added the *sUserId* parameter to the ApiRange/AddComment method of Text document API.
-- Added the *sUserId- parameter to the ApiRun/AddComment method of Text document API.
+- Added the *sUserId* parameter to the ApiRun/AddComment method of Text document API.
-- Added the *sUserId- parameter to the ApiTable/AddComment method of Text document API.
+- Added the *sUserId* parameter to the ApiTable/AddComment method of Text document API.
 - Added the Api/GetAllComments method to Spreadsheet API.
 - Added the ApiComment/AddReply method to Presentation API.
 - Added the ApiComment/Delete method to Presentation API.